 *Curating the End of Year Show and awarding student prizes

-The Board of Trustees governs the fiscal management of the school.
+The Corporate Board governs the fiscal management of the school.
 At any time, members of the Academic Council make up a voting majority of the Board of Trustees.

 Current members of the Academic Council are: